Romanization of Anatolia: Pre-Roman acquisition

 The Romans had a variety of ways to Romanize these kingdoms, starting with the methods in which they took their land.
-The process of acquiring land in Anatolia began when Attalus III of Pergamon gave his land to the Romans after his death in 133BCE.
+The process of acquiring land in Anatolia began when Attalus III of Pergamon gave his land to the Romans after his death in 133 BCE.
 The Bithynians also had given their land to the Romans.
 The Kingdom of Pontus was conquered by the Romans.
-This process of conquering land ended by the time of Augustus where he made the Roman province of Galatia in 23BCE.
+This process of conquering land ended by the time of Augustus where he made the Roman province of Galatia in 23 BCE.

-Hellenic culture had a deep entrenchment in the area before the Romans conquered Anatolia because the coastline had been filled with Greek City-States..
-This was also true of the Hellenic Kingdoms that had control of the land of the central parts of the region.
+Hellenic culture had a deep entrenchment in the area before the Romans conquered Anatolia because the coastline had been filled with Greek city-states.
+This was also true of the Hellenic kingdoms that had control of the land of the central parts of the region.
 This was significant along the Ionian and Black Sea coasts as they had the largest Hellenic influence in the area due to its proximity to Greece itself, as compared to Rome.
 The Greek colonies themselves had gone through large changes in development throughout their history before the Romans entered into the region making individual City-State culturally different, as different cities had different patron deities and local practices.
 This is important to the Romanization process as it meant that the Romans had to adapt their strategies to pacify the different regions depending on local customs and development.

-An event that happened before the Romans took full control of Anatolia was called the Asiatic Vespers, in which Mithridates organised the mass genocide of Roman citizens within his control.
-This acted as a casus belli for the First Mithridatic War, and included the murder of anywhere between 80,000 to 150,000 Romans.
+An event that happened before the Romans took full control of Anatolia was called the Asiatic Vespers, in which Mithridates organized the mass genocide of Roman citizens within his control.
+This acted as a casus belli for the First Mithridatic War, and included the murder of anywhere between 80,000 and 150,000 Romans.
 This caused the Romans to declare war to soon after.
 There were two large cultures in Anatolia, before the Romans.
-The first was the Hellenic nature of the city states that had dotted the coastlines with the leftover Successor Kingdoms like Pontus that came after Alexander the Great.
+The first was the Hellenic nature of the city-states that had dotted the coastlines with the leftover Successor kingdoms like Pontus that came after Alexander the Great.
 The second culture was that there was also a significant amount of leftover Persian culture evident throughout the region.
 An important part of this Persian culture was the Royal Road, which was still in use by the Roman period.
-This is also evident in the different sections of Anatolia, where the Greeks had built many buildings or areas such as the Agora which were in different City-States that populated the Ionian coast like Miletus.
+This is also evident in the different sections of Anatolia, where the Greeks had built many buildings or areas such as the Agora which were in different city-states that populated the Ionian coast like Miletus.